miklevin/MikeLev.in/_includes/cat_microsoft.md

 <ol>
+<li><a href="/blog/how-to-nurture-not-be-emotionally-bankrupt-the-art-of-listening/">How to Nurture & Not Be Emotionally Bankrupt: The Art of Listening</a> (Mon May 15, 2023)
+<br/>Learn how to nurture relationships and not be emotionally bankrupt with the art of listening.
+Discover the five basic skills of emotional intelligence and how to apply them in relationships.
+Get inspired by the stories of Nelson Mandela, Martin Luther King Jr., and Gandhi.
+Find out how to make people feel good about themselves and rise to the occasion with emotional intelligence superpowers.</li>
 <li><a href="/blog/down-down-down-would-systemd-going-down-under-wsl2-never-come-to-an-end/">Down, down, down!
 Would systemd going down under WSL2 never come to an end?</a> (Sat May 13, 2023)
 <br/>I explored a litany of ways including the formal ones to prevent Linux systemd services from going down under WSL.
 After trying the .wslconfig and wsl.conf files, a systemd .service file, a cron job and .bashrc, I finally a added the nohup ping busy-task to .bash_profile to keep Linux services running under WSL2.
 But at a price. s</li>
 <li><a href="/blog/are-you-jacked-into-the-metaverse-or-living-in-flatland/">Are You Jacked Into the Metaverse or Living in Flatland?</a> (Fri May 12, 2023)